 Other considerations would include: Variable speeds; this will help you adjust the torque in your cordless drill to prevent you from snapping the head off of your screws.

 Drills don’t have the multitude of safety features found in other power tools, but some common sense safety guidelines are still recommended.
-You should wear safety glasses whenever you’re using any power tool, and loose-fitting clothing should be avoided to ensure that your drill never gets caught on your person.
+It would help if you wore safety glasses whenever you’re using any power tool, and loose-fitting clothing should be avoided to ensure that your drill never gets caught on your person.
 Finally, you should read and follow all of the safety precautions found in your drill’s owner’s manual.
 Check out CordlessDrillZone as they review in-depth all things cordless.

 2. Circular Saw